“It’s Happening In The Field”

 Minister Antoinette Carson

-Minister Antoinette Carson, burn November 13, is a native of Augusta, Georgia.
+Minister Antoinette Carson, born November 13, is a native of Augusta, Georgia.
 She is the third child born to Mr. Moses and Mrs. Martha Reid.

 Our Mission Statement